 When writing a new e-mail message a window similar to the example below will appear.
 As can be seen, several fields are required when sending an e-mail, the From or Reply-To is a field that is automatically filled out and is where the e-mail returns if a reply is made.
 Next, the CC or Carbon Copy field allows you to send a copy of the message to another e-mail address, but is not a required field.
 The To field is where you type the e-mail address of who you are sending the e-mail address.
 Next, the subject line although not required should be a few words describing what the e-mail is about.
 Finally, the message body will be the location you type your message and is what will contain your signature.

 - Should I capitalize the "i" in Internet and use a hyphen in e-mail?

 - All e-mail questions and answers.

 - Information about the Linux mail command can be found on our mail command page.

 - Computer network and network card help and support

-Also see: Attachment, BCC, Bounce, Chain mail, Distribution list, E-mail bomb, ESP, Exchange, FNEA, Graymail, Header, Inbox, Internet definitions, Joe Job, Junk mail folder, Mail exploder, Mail list, Mail merge, Mailbox, MAPI, Message body, MIME, Network definitions, Newsletter, Outbox, Phishing, Postmaster, Re:, Return address, Signature, SMTP, Snail mail, Spam, Subject, Thunderbird, Uuencode, X.400
+Also see: Attachment, BCC, Bounce, Chain mail, Distribution list, E-mail bomb, ESP, Exchange, FNEA, Graymail, Header, Inbox, Internet terms, Joe Job, Junk mail folder, Mail exploder, Mail list, Mail merge, Mailbox, MAPI, Message body, MIME, Network terms, Newsletter, Outbox, Phishing, Postmaster, Re:, Return address, Signature, SMTP, Snail mail, Spam, Subject, Thunderbird, Uuencode, X.400